YiLi-2020/academic-kickstart/content/home/experience.md

   location = "China Pharmaceutical University" date_start = "2017-09-01"
   date_end = "2017-12-31"
+  description = """
-  description = "We used CD44 to target the overexpressed glycoprotein on cancer cell membrane and by using thermosensitive liposomes we could trigger drug release at 42℃-just like in a hot spring. "
+  We used CD44 to target the overexpressed glycoprotein on cancer cell membrane and by using thermosensitive liposomes we could trigger drug release at 42℃-just like in a hot spring.

+·Prepared liposomes and compared effect with normal liposomes and free drugs.

+·Measured and recorded the weight and tumor size of the mice.

+·Learned to design multifunctional carriers, acquired experiment skills and principles.

+"""

 [[experience]]
   title = "Constructing a Nanosized Functional miRNA Liposomes to treatment of TNBC by silencing Slug gene"